JumpiiX/argus/DESIGN_CHOICES.md

 - I would ensure containers run as non-root user (UID 1001) as already configured
 - I would enforce read-only root filesystem with explicit temp mounts
 - I would apply strict PodSecurityPolicies to prevent privilege escalation
-- I would integrate Trivy for regular vulnerability scanning of container images

 **Audit and Compliance strategy I would follow:**
 - I would enable Cloud Audit Logs for comprehensive API access tracking